swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Discussion

-FIXME

-Many new learners find version control software confusing and difficult to grasp.
-Furthermore, many of the benefits of version control only become apparent for very large projects, with many collaborators.
+Many newcomers find version control systems confusing, in part because some of their benefits only become apparent in large projects with many collaborators.
-It can be tempting for novice learners to want to revert back to using "Save As" when they update files, or relying on an automated backup system like Apple's Time Machine or Dropbox to save the history of a project.
+It can be thefore tempting to revert to using "Save As" with a version number in the file's name, or to rely on backup systems to save the history of a project.

-Even given the extra work for novices, we advise making the effort to use version control software right away.
-There are several features that version control software provides that helps meet the Goals above, particularly for code files.
+We nevertheless recommend using version control on all projects, right from the start, since its features best address the goals listed above:

--   It encourages atomic changes to files (see data management) that can be more easily found, discussed, and if necessary undone, as compared to one large change.
-This is especially important for isolating code bugs.
+*   It facilitates small changes to files that can then be found, discussed, and if necessary undone.
--   Version control provides an automated way to merge many different changes from different collaborators, especially important if several people are working on one file simultaneously
--   Web services like GitHub provide an easy and discoverable way to easily publish and share projects and their updates
--   Learning version control now will scale small projects to large ones without needing to retool
+    This is especially useful for isolating bugs in software.
+*   It can manage concurrent changes from many different collaborators much better than the alternatives.
+*   Portals like GitHub make projects discoverable.

-Raw data, when saved in its initial input state, needs to be backed up, but may or may not be a good candidate for version control.
+Raw data should be backed up,
+but may or may not be a good candidate for version control.
-If a file is small, placing data in a version control repository allows it to travel with the project, supporting reproducibility.
+If a file is small,
+placing it in a version control repository facilitates reproducibility.
+On the other hand,
+today's version control systems are not designed to handle megabyte-sized files, never mind gigabytes, though support for them is emerging.
-However very large data sets,
+Very large data sets,
-or those for which legal restrictions prohibit sharing, may be left out of a version control repository.
+or those subject to legal restrictions which prohibit sharing, should therefore not be put in a version control repository.

 ## Manuscripts